cog-imperial/entmoot/docs/index.rst

     import numpy as np
     import random

-    # This is the function you want to minimize.
+    # This is the function to be minimized.
+Usually some complicated like a simulation.
-    # In most use cases this will be something terribly complicated like a simulation or a real-world experiment
     def my_func(x: float) -> float:
-        # randomly disturbed function f(x) = x^2 + 1 + eps
         return x**2 + 1 + random.uniform(-0.2, 0.2)

     # Define a one-dimensional minimization problem with one real variable bounded by -2 and 3